 A reader of this website (thanks Justin) has recommended a book called King Alfred the Great by Alfred P. Smyth (OUP, 1995).
 This is very much an iconoclastic analysis of Asser as much as Alfred and at the time caused much controversy and discussion.
 Oxford describes the book as "...a chronological examination of the much-disputed medieval biography of King Alfred, attributed to the king's tutor, Asser.
 The book argues that Asser's life is a medieval forgery..."

-For those who enjoy historical fiction, Alfred has come carefully upon his hour in a new television series of Bernard Cornwell’s of novels telling Alfred’s story over a dozen volumes.
+For those who enjoy historical fiction, Alfred has come carefully upon his hour in a new television series of Bernard Cornwell’s Warrior Chronicles series of novels (retitled as The Last Kingdom series) telling Alfred’s story over a dozen volumes.
 Cornwell is also the author of the splendid Sharpe novels, also filmed for television to great acclaim.
 Perhaps a similarly successful outing on TV for this new series of films on Alfred will increase the interest for historical reading material in book form.
-This might be Yale’s time to fill a gap.
+This might be Yale’s opportunity to fill a gap.